chef/chef-workstation/www/content/workstation/chef_vault.md

 [\[edit on GitHub\]](https://github.com/chef/chef-workstation/blob/master/www/content/workstation/chef_vault.md)

-Chef Vault is a Ruby Gem that is included in Chef Workstation and Chef Infra Client.
-Chef Vault allows the encryption of a data bag item by using the public keys of a list of nodes, allowing only those nodes to decrypt the encrypted values.
-Chef Vault uses the `knife vault` subcommand.
+`chef-vault` is a Ruby Gem that is included in Chef Workstation and Chef Infra Client.
+Chef Vault lets you encrypt a data bag item using asymmetric keys.
+When you provide Chef Vault with a list of public keys from your nodes, only the nodes with public keys entered on this list can decrypt the data bag item contents.
+Chef Vault is included in Chef Workstation and Chef Infra Client by way of the `chef-vault` Ruby Gem. `chef-vault` uses the `knife vault` subcommand.

 {{< note >}}